cyanogilvie/tbuild/README.md

 the tools/blowfish.tcl file into a single-file application in apps/tcl/blowfish

-The apps/tcl/blowfish application requires the cfkit8.6 runtime, which is a trofs-based tclkit style runtime which is build to run these apps.
+The apps/tcl/blowfish application requires the cfkit8.6 runtime, which is a trofs-based tclkit style runtime which is built to run these apps.

 License
 -------